Residue fields for a class of rational $\mathbf{E}_\infty$-rings and applications: Introduction

 The proof of \Cref{ournilpthm} uses entirely different (and much simpler) techniques than \Cref{fieldsdetectnilp}.
-However, the conclusion is the same, and we thus find $\md(A)$ as an interesting new example of an ``axiomatic stable homotopy theory'' (\cite{axiomatic}) where many familiar techniques can be applied.
+However, the conclusion is similar, and we thus find $\md(A)$ as an interesting new example of an ``axiomatic stable homotopy theory'' (\cite{axiomatic}) where many familiar techniques can be applied.

 In particular, from \Cref{ournilpthm}, we will deduce a classification of thick subcategories of the $\infty$-category $\md^\omega(A)$ of perfect $A$-modules, for $A$ rational noetherian (not necessarily containing a unit in degree two).
 Let $\pi_{\mathrm{even}}(A) = \bigoplus_{i \in 2 \mathbb{Z}} \pi_i(A)$; this is a graded ring, so $\spec \pi_{\mathrm{even}}(A)$ inherits a $\mathbb{G}_m$-action.